Decentralized autonomous organization

-A decentralized autonomous organization (DAO), sometimes called a decentralized autonomous corporation (DAC), (Note: Depending on English dialect, it may also be spelled decentralised autonomous organisation.
-The terms decentralized autonomous company, distributed autonomous organization, etc., have also been used.) is an organization managed in whole or in part by decentralized computer programs, with voting and finances handled through a decentralized ledger technology like a blockchain.
-In particular, processes run by the decentralized programs must be central, enduring, and distinctive to the identity of the organization for the organization to be a DAO.
-In general terms, DAOs are member-owned communities without centralized leadership.
-The precise legal status of this type of business organization is unclear.
+A decentralized autonomous organization (DAO) is a software system for organization of other computer programs handled through a decentralized ledger technology like a blockchain.
+These systems are used most commonly to handle voting and finances, among other processes.
+The precise legal status of this type of organization system is unclear.

 DAOs are closely associated with cryptocurrency and Web3.
-The name and concept originated with the 2016 launch of The DAO, an Ethereum-based venture capital fund which amassed 3.6 million in ether cryptocurrency, then worth more than US$70 million, and was hacked and drained of weeks later.
+The name and concept originated with the 2016 launch of The DAO, a system built to manage an Ethereum-based venture capital fund amassing 3.6 million in ether cryptocurrency, then worth more than US$70 million.
+This system was later hacked and drained of weeks later.
 The hack was reversed in the following weeks, and the money restored, via a hard fork of the Ethereum blockchain.
 Most Ethereum miners and clients switched to the new fork while the original chain became Ethereum Classic.

 The governance of DAOs is subject to controversy.
-As these typically allocate and distribute tokens that grant voting rights, their accumulation may lead to concentration of power.
+As these often allocate and distribute tokens that grant voting rights, their accumulation may lead to concentration of power.

 Background

 Although the term may be traced back to the 1990s, it was not until 2013 that it became more widely adopted.
+Although some argue that Bitcoin was the first DAO, the term is often understood today as software & smart contracts on top of an existing blockchain network.

-Decentralized autonomous organizations are typified by the use of decentralized technologies, such as blockchain technology, to provide a secure digital ledger to track digital interactions across the internet, hardened against forgery by trusted timestamping and dissemination of a distributed database.
+Decentralized autonomous organization systems are typified by the use of decentralized technologies, such as blockchain technology, to provide a secure digital ledger to track digital interactions across the internet, hardened against forgery by trusted timestamping and dissemination of a distributed database.
 This approach eliminates the need to involve a mutually acceptable trusted third party in any decentralized digital interaction or cryptocurrency transaction.
 The costs of a blockchain-enabled transaction and of the associated data reporting may be substantially offset by the elimination of both the trusted third party and of the need for repetitive recording of contract exchanges in different records.
 For example, the blockchain data could, in principle and if regulatory structures permit it, replace public documents such as deeds and titles.
 In theory, a blockchain approach allows multiple cloud computing users to enter a loosely coupled peer-to-peer smart contract collaboration.

 Vitalik Buterin proposed that after a DAO is launched, it might be organized to run without human managerial interactivity, provided the smart contracts are supported by a Turing-complete platform.
 Ethereum, built on a blockchain and launched in 2015, has been described as meeting that Turing threshold, thus enabling such DAOs.
-Decentralized autonomous organizations aim to be open platforms through which individuals control their identities and their personal data.
+Decentralized autonomous organizations can facilitate open platforms through which individuals control their identities and their personal data.